perfectaltruis/Programmer/README.md

-# Project Name
+# Programmer.

 This is a project for learning Java, Python, and C++ simultaneously.
-It's part of the school curriculum.

 ## Overview